-Our Board of Directors consists of thirteen members.
+Our Board of Directors currently consists of twelve members.
 The Board of Directors reviewed the independence of our directors using the independence standards of the New York Stock Exchange ("NYSE") and various other factors discussed under "Director Independence" and, based on this review, determined that Mses.
 Bowman, Cooksen and Fulton and Messrs.
 Crisp, Davis, Evans, Joyce, Redd and Tong are independent within the meaning of the NYSE listing standards currently in effect.
-The Board held eleven meetings during 2020.
+Mr. Tong will not be standing for reelection and is retiring from the Board, effective as of the date of the Annual Meeting, and therefore will no longer be considered an independent director or a member of the Board.
+The Board held eight meetings during 2021.
 In addition, the independent members of the Board of Directors meet in executive session without the presence of the CEO or other members of management at least once annually.
-During 2020, each of the directors that served on the Board of Directors during the year attended at least 75% of the aggregate of the total number of meetings of the Board and the total number of meetings of all committees of the Board on which that director served.
+During 2021, each of the directors that served on the Board of Directors during the year attended at least 75% of the aggregate of the total number of meetings of the Board and the total number of meetings of all committees of the Board on which that director served.

 Our directors are divided into three classes serving staggered three-year terms.
-Class I, Class II and Class III directors will serve until our annual meetings of stockholders in 2023, 2021 and 2022, respectively.
+Class I, Class II and Class III directors will serve until our annual meetings of stockholders in 2023, 2024 and 2022, respectively.
 The Class I directors are Messrs.
-Chung, Crisp and Whalen and Ms. Fulton, the Class II directors are Messrs.
+Chung and Crisp and Ms. Fulton, the Class II directors are Messrs.
 Evans, Redd and Perkins and Mses.
 Bowman and Cooksen and the Class III directors are Messrs.
-Davis, Joyce, Meloy and Tong.
+Davis, Joyce, Meloy and Tong (who is retiring from the Board and will not be standing for reelection).
 At each annual meeting of stockholders, directors will be elected to succeed the class of directors whose terms have expired.
 This classification of our Board of Directors could have the effect of increasing the length of time necessary to change the composition of a majority of the Board of Directors.
 In general, at least two annual meetings of stockholders will be necessary for stockholders to effect a change in a majority of the members of the Board of Directors.